 With my history in the advertising industry, I can tell you with no uncertainty that times have changed.
 Your business will not grow because you throw thousands of dollars at TV spots and magazine placements.
 Your business will grow because you will take time to let people get to know you through a platform like a blog.
 It will grow because you help people and they will tell other people you helped them.

 Keep Your Day Job

-The early stage of new business planning is not the time to leave your job, unless money is no issue.
+The early stage of new business planning is not the time to leave your job, unless money is not an issue.
 The early stage of new business planning is the time to hustle.
-I launched this site 2 years ago and quit my job 7 months ago.
-There were 13 months of writing nights and weekends, staying up late, waking up early and working extra hours.
+I launched this site in May 2010 and quit my job 18 months later.
+There were months of writing nights and weekends, staying up late, waking up early and working extra hours.
 The beauty of it was that it wasn’t exhausting.
 It was exhilarating.
 I knew I was building my future work.
 I knew I wouldn’t be attending anymore weekly meetings.
 I knew I wouldn’t be writing reports or be chained to a desk or a cell phone from 8-5.
 I knew I wouldn’t need a committee to make a decision and that I would have an opportunity to do some really cool stuff.